rlue/ryanlue.com/_posts/2017-03-01-not-getting-stonewalled.md

 Ruby has a package manager called RubyGems.
 Like all package managers, it defines a specification for precisely what a package (or <dfn>gem</dfn>) consists of.
 If you want to create a gem, you have to prepare both <dfn>data</dfn> and <dfn>metadata</dfn> (or, the software itself and a short survey of information about it) to bundle together into a `.gem` file.

 I wanted to create a gem.
 So, I read through the official documentation.
 It was easy to follow, but I still had some questions.
-Google turned up no definitive answers – my best lead was [a convoluted and inconclusive discussion on GitHub Issues][dadp], posted to the RubyGems project itself, raising precisely the same question I had been wondering about: how important is it to list development dependencies in the gem metadata?
+Google turned up no definitive answers – my best lead was [a convoluted and inconclusive discussion on GitHub Issues][dadp]{:target="_blank"}, posted to the RubyGems project itself, raising precisely the same question I had been wondering about: how important is it to list development dependencies in the gem metadata?

 Here’s how it went down: